 Rose Ann Everett Scholarships awarded at South Georgia Technical College

-AMERICUS – Jake and Margie Everett are helping to “change lives” at South Georgia Technical College.
+AMERICUS – Jake and Margie Everett are “going the extra mile” to help students at South Georgia Technical College.
 The Everett’s established an endowed scholarship in memory of their daughter Rose Ann Everett several years ago.
 Recently, two individuals were recognized as recipients of the South Georgia Technical College Foundation’s Rose Ann Everett Scholarships.
-Joshua Walker, a John Deere Ag Technology student from Sylvester, GA and Mae Morrison, a Welding and Joining Technology student from Lumber City, GA, were selected to receive the scholarships.
+Mason Deal, a John Deere Ag Technology student from Ocilla, GA and Sebastian Shattles, a Welding and Joining Technology student from Dawson, GA, were selected to receive the scholarships.

-South Georgia Technical College President Dr. John Watford joined Jake and Margie Everett, South Georgia Technical College Vice President of Institutional Advancement Su Ann Bird, who is also executive director of the SGTC Foundation, and SGTC John Deere Ag Tech Instructor Matthew Burks, and SGTC Welding Instructor Ted Eschmann for the scholarship presentation to Walker and Morrison in the John M. Pope Industrial Technology Center on the Americus campus.
+South Georgia Technical College President Dr. John Watford joined Jake and Margie Everett, South Georgia Technical College Vice President of Institutional Advancement Su Ann Bird, who is also executive director of the SGTC Foundation, SGTC John Deere Ag Tech Instructor Matthew Burks, and SGTC Welding Instructor Ted Eschmann for the scholarship presentation to Dill and Shattles in the John M. Pope Industrial Technology Center on the Americus campus.

 Jake and Margie Everett established the endowed Rose Ann Everett Scholarship at South Georgia Technical College in memory of their daughter, Rose Ann Everett, who passed away in a car accident at the age of 20.
 Her memory continues to live on through the gift of education that her parents are giving to others to help change lives for the better.